 Avalanche transceiver: Recommended for some, but not all trips.
 First Aid kit: Each individual must carry a small personal first aid kit to avoid depletion of the group kit.
-You should have the following: aspirin (or Tylenol); ibuprofen; antacid (Pepto Bismol, Rolaids); anti- diarrhea medication (Imodium); Band-Aids; athletic tape; moleskin, Second Skin or Compede.
+You should have the following: aspirin (or Tylenol); ibuprofen; antacid (Pepto Bismol, Rolaids); anti- diarrhea medication (Imodium); Band-Aids; athletic tape; Second Skir or Band-Aid Blister Cushions.
 Consult with your doctor and bring any recommended prescriptions necessary for your health.
 Consider bringing a prescription of acetazolamide (Diamox) 125 or 250 mg. tablets for climbs over 14,000 feet (to be used only in emergency).
-Also bring a broad spectrum antibiotic like Ciprofloxacin.
+Also consider bring a broad spectrum antibiotic like Ciprofloxacin.
 Earplugs are useful for sleeping.
 Lunch food: Bulk lunch items will be provided (Pilot bread, block cheese, pb&j, sardines, etc.).
 Bring your own energy bars, gorp, candy, special cheeses, sausage, jerky, drink mix, etc. About 10 lbs. total for two weeks is normal.
 This will be used as climbing snacks during the day and at night in the tent.
-1, 0 cords.
+Sled rigging: If we use sleds to move camp, bring 20' of 1" flat webbing (for towing the sled) and another 20' of 1/4 inch cord (for lashing down your duffel on the sled).
 Lockable duffel: To store street clothes, towel, toiletries, and items to be left with bush pilot.
 Large duffel: for carrying group gear on your sled.
 A large, lightweight model is best, like the REI Classic XL duffel.
 Toiletries: Toothbrush and small tube of paste.
 One roll of t.p. in a Ziploc bag.
-Bring your own towel and soap for use at the bush pilot's lodge if we overnight there. camera, small journal and pen, thick paperback.
+Bring your own towel and soap for use at the bush pilot's lodge if we overnight there.
+Optional items: Collapsible shovel (aluminum is preferred over plastic), compact digital camera, small journal and pen, thick paperback (easy to cut in half to share or trade).
 A headlamp is usually not necessary in Alaska by mid-May, but might be useful for reading or emergencies in the middle of the night.
 A small LED headlamp works great for this purpose.

-available for rent
+\\\ available for rent